DhammaPamoda/Gong-be/installation/README.md

 ./bootstrap_clean_machine.sh feature/my-feature
 ```

-This downloads deployment scripts from the specified branch instead of `main`.
+This downloads deployment scripts from the specified branch instead of `master`.

 ## After Installation